rajsandilya/Capstone/README.md

     * NDC Description, Effective_Date, Explanation_Code, Pricing_Unit

  ##### Data Preperation for Time Series Model:<br>
- * NADAC dataset is split into three Generics, Brands and OTCs subsets
+ * NADAC dataset is split into three Generics, Brands and OTCs subsets.
- * Major analysis is done on Generics subset and MDDB is cross referenced
+ * Major analysis is done on Generics subset and MDDB is cross referenced.
  * Featues of NADAC dataset used for Time Series ARIMA model are:
     * Effective_Date: Date in MM/DD/YYYY format
-    * NADAC_Per_Unit: Invoice price of a given drug identified by NDC
+    * NADAC_Per_Unit: Invoice price of a given drug identified by NDC.
-    * Data visualizations are used to understand the time series data and to select AR(p) and MA(q) values
+    * Data visualizations are used to understand the time series data and to select AR(p) and MA(q) values:
         * Auto correlation
         * Partial auto correlation
         * Seasonal decomposition

 #### Methodology:
- * Modelling is done on Generics subset
+ * Modelling is done on Generics subset.
- * Sequencial Feature Selection and Column permutation Imporatance are used to select features
+ * Sequencial Feature Selection and Column permutation Imporatance are used to select features.
  * Regression Model
-    * Linear Regression, Lasso and Ridge models gave very low scores
+    * Linear Regression, Lasso and Ridge models gave very low scores.
-    * Ensemble bagging model RandomForestRegressor is used for Modeling
+    * Ensemble bagging model RandomForestRegressor is used for Modeling.
-    * Model tuning is done using RandomizedSearchCV
+    * Model tuning is done using RandomizedSearchCV.
-    * Model Evaluation is done by comparing predictions with actual data
+    * Model Evaluation is done by comparing predictions with actual data.
-    * Metrics used are Mean Squared Error, Max Error and R^2 Score
+    * Metrics used are Mean Squared Error, Max Error and R^2 Score.
  * Time Series ARIMA Model:
-    * Based on Generic drug grouping GPPC or GPID, Time series analysis is also performed
+    * Based on Generic drug grouping GPPC or GPID, Time series analysis is also performed .
-    * Stationary datasets were chosen by using Augmented Dickey-Fuller test
+    * Stationary datasets were chosen by using Augmented Dickey-Fuller test.
-    * Metrics used are Mean Squred Error and Mean Absolute Percentage Error
+    * Metrics used are Mean Squred Error and Mean Absolute Percentage Error.

 #### Results:
 * RandomForestRegressor Model prediction score is 87%